ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 - **OperTarg** (operation target) is a parenthesized list of field identifiers that receive the result(s) of the computation (the *write set*),
 - **OperGoal** (operation goal) is a parenthesized list of field identifiers and/or integer literals that provide input values (the *read set*).

-This read-write separation originates from the small-step operational semantics of the TS model: an instruction computes a deterministic value from its *OperGoal* and writes the outcome to its *OperTarg*.
+This read-write separation originates from the small-step operational semantics of the AS model: an instruction computes a deterministic value from its *OperGoal* and writes the outcome to its *OperTarg*.
 This model enables precise alias analysis, memory safety verification, and structured concurrency reasoning.

 #### A.1.1 Mandatory Specification Requirements

 Every custom Ordinary Opcode **must** explicitly define the following in its `.tsltype` declaration:

 1. **Name**
-   - Must be a valid TSL identifier (see §2.2).
+   - Must be a valid Arxil identifier (see §2.2).
    - Recommended naming convention: `TypeName.opName` (e.g., `Matrix4x4.inv`).
 The dot (`.`) is part of the name string and carries no syntactic meaning; it serves only as a human-readable logically namespace delimiter.

 2. **Operand Signature**